 The RICOH PJ WX3340N/X3340N/WX4240N/ X4240N series of projectors boast high functionality and high image quality data as well as innovative energy-saving features and wired and wireless network connectivity.
 The series, launched in January 2013, contains proprietary network control technology that lowers standby power consumption to under 1W - a global first6.
 This means the projectors comply with the 2019 standards of the European ErP Directive7, the world's most stringent network standby power restrictions.
-Power is also saved on a large scale by automatic brightness control, which cuts lamp intensity by 70% (compared to conventional models) when there is no signal, and adjusts the lamp according to the ambient light level in the room and brightness of the image projected. > WEB 2
+Power is also saved on a large scale by automatic brightness control, which cuts lamp intensity all CO2 emissions produced by the Ricoh Group's manufacturing sites around the world.